Skip to the main content.

 Start Your Cold Flow Treatment Earlier This Year?

-When you’re lining up plans for cold flow treatment of diesel fuel, there are two key variables you need to have a handle on.
+When you’re lining up plans for antigel treatment of diesel fuel, there are two key variables you need to have a handle on.
 When can you expect to have to deal with the problem?
 And what’s it going to take to get your fuel where it needs to be with respect to gelling prevention?

-start-your-cold-flow-treatment-earlier-this-yearTo put it another way, cold weather treatment of diesel fuel relies on having the anti-gel treatment in the fuel before it starts the gelling process.
-This requires you to have some kind of idea of the temperature at which you can expect to have fuel gelling.
-In other words, you need to know what temperature your diesel fuel gels and you need to know how much cold flow improver you’ll need to use in order to get the level of protection your diesel fuel needs.
+Knowing this means that in order to effectively prevent fuel gelling problems, it requires you to have some kind of idea of the temperature at which this might happen in your fuel.
+In other words, you need to know what temperature your diesel fuel gels, and you need to know how much antigel you’ll need to use in order to get the level of protection your diesel fuel needs.

 Knowing Your Fuel's Temperature